laravel/nova-docs/1.0/actions/defining-actions.md

 ## Action Visibility

-By default, actions are visible on both the resource index and detail screens.
-You may designate an action to be visible exclusively on either the index or detail screen by setting one of the following properties on the action:
+By default, actions are visible on both the resource index and detail pages.
+You may designate an action to be visible exclusively on either the index or detail page by setting one of the following properties on the action:

 ```php
 /**